-- 3.3.7.
-A two-way ANOVA with repeated measures and unequal sample size was conducted to examine whether there were any significant differences in the average encounter rates between the baseline and impact monitoring periods.
-The two variables that were examined included the two periods (baseline and impact phases) and two locations (NEL and NWL). - 3.3.8.
-For the comparison between the baseline period and the present quarter (eleventh quarter of the impact phase being assessed), the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.0064 and 0.0270 respectively.
-If the alpha value is set at 0.05, significant differences were detected between the baseline and present quarters in both dolphin encounter rates of STG and ANI. - 3.3.9.
-For the comparison between the baseline period and the cumulative quarters in impact phase (i.e. first eleven quarters of the impact phase being assessed), the p-values for the differences in average dolphin encounter rates of STG and ANI

-- were 0.00020 and 0.00005 respectively.
-Even if the alpha value is set at 0.01, significant differences were detected in both the average dolphin encounter rates of STG and ANI (i.e. between the two periods and the locations). - 3.3.10.
+- 3.3.9.
+For the comparison between the baseline period and the present quarter (eleventh quarter of the HKLR03 impact phase monitoring being assessed), the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.0064 and 0.0270 respectively.
+If the alpha value is set at 0.05, significant differences were detected between the baseline and present quarters in both dolphin encounter rates of STG and ANI. - 3.3.10.
+For the comparison between the baseline period and the cumulative quarters in impact phase (i.e. first eleven quarters of the HKLR03 impact phase monitoring being assessed), the p-values for the differences in average dolphin encounter rates of STG and ANI were 0.00020 and 0.00005 respectively.
+Even if the alpha value is set at 0.01, significant differences were detected in both the average dolphin encounter rates of STG and ANI (i.e. between the two periods and the locations). - 3.3.11.
 As indicated in both dolphin distribution patterns and encounter rates, dolphin usage has been significantly reduced in both NEL and NWL survey areas during the present quarterly period, and such low occurrence of dolphins has also been consistently documented in previous quarters.
-This raises serious concern, as the timing of the decline in dolphin usage in North Lantau waters coincided well with the HZMB-related construction activities (Hung 2015). - 3.3.11.
-To ensure the continuous usage of North Lantau waters by the dolphins, every possible measure should be implemented by the contractors and relevant authorities of HZMB-related works to minimize all disturbances to the dolphins.

-3.4.
-Group size
+This raises serious concern, as the timing of the decline in dolphin usage in North Lantau waters coincided well with the HZMB-related construction activities (Hung 2015). - 3.3.12.
+To ensure the continuous usage of North Lantau waters by the dolphins, every possible measure should be implemented by the contractors and relevant authorities of HZMB-related works to minimize all disturbances to the dolphins. - 3.4.
+Group size - 3.4.1.

-3.4.1.
 Group size of Chinese White Dolphins ranged from one to ten individuals per group in North Lantau region during June to August 2015.
-The average dolphin group sizes from these three months were compared with the ones deduced from the baseline period in September to November 2011, as shown in Table 6.
+The average dolphin group sizes from these three months were compared with the ones deduced from the baseline period in September to November 2011, as shown in Table 6. - 3.4.2.
+The average dolphin group sizes in NWL waters during June to August 2015 were slightly smaller than the ones recorded during the three-month baseline period (Table 6).
+Half of the 12 groups were composed of 1-3 individuals only, while five other groups were moderate in size with 4-5 individuals per group.
+On the other hand, only one large group of 10 dolphins was sighted during the present quarterly period.